hschlientz/example-repo/README.md

 # example-repo
-Git Task for Assignment Version Control and Git Basics This is for code I have previously done.
+Project Name:  Git Task for Assignment Version Control and Git Basics
+Description:  This code is several exercises learning how Git, Command, and external files work.